I got out of the Army in

 - even he had to jump on the kick starter and then it would just slowly

 crank.
-By March the weather was improving and I could start
+By March the weather was improving and I could start it

-myself.
+easily enough by myself.
 I was getting ready to pack my stuff and taste the

 freedom I had dreamed of all those years in the Army.

 It was not to be.
-I lived in an apartment building,
+I lived in an apartment building, and

 someone later said they saw somebody loading MY Sportster in the back